tamhoang1412/backend-swe-interview-questions/answers/networking.md

 ## How TCP open a connection?
 What does it need to open a connection?

 TCP needs to open a connection to determine if the server is available to respond and know there is a way from it to the server before transferring data.
 To open a connection, firstly server must be bound and listen to a port, it is passive open.
-Then a process called 3-way handshake happens:
+Then a process called 3 way handshake happens:

 - Client sent SYN packet to the server with sequence num A
 - Server sends SYN-ACK packet to the client with rand sequence num B and ack num A' > A (eg A+1)